 Coverage check

-Add your policy, a contract, or a quote — we read each one, line by line, in plain English, and score it against what your state requires and what a contract demands.
+Add your policy, certificate of insurance (COI), a contract, or quotes — we read each one line by line in plain English, check it against your state’s rules and any contract, and line up your quotes side by side.

 Not a quote or insurance advice — we read what you add to run the check.